smadapoosi/IKCTML/Figures/figures.md

 DimPlot(sobji, group.by = 'Study')
 ```

+Please note any reproduced UMAP may have superficial differences due to uncontroled random seeding.

 ![Please note any reproduced UMAP may have superficial differences due to uncontroled random seeding.](test_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 ### Figure 3b